 - 6-8 eggs

-- 2 red or black tea bagsor 2 tbsp loose tea leaves
+- 2 black tea bags or 2 tbsp loose tea leaves

-- 1 chinese spice bag or use chinese five spice powder
+- 1 chinese spice bag or use 1 tbsp chinese five spice powder

 - Once eggs are cooled, crack shells of eggs, but do not let the shell come off the eggs.
 I usually gently crack them against the counter.
 And then I use a meat tenderizer mallet to make additional cracks.
 Make sure to make cracks all around for a prettier cracked egg shell look.
 You want the cracks to be deep enough to penetrate to the inside of the egg, but not too deep that the egg shell will fall off the egg.